Saturday, May 25, 2024

 3420 S Budlong Ave, Los Angeles

 Even so, the Cokers were among the earliest Black families to call the neighborhood home.
-Generally, the 1930s is considered the decade when upper-middle to upper-class Blacks began moving to Jefferson Park in significant numbers.
+Generally, the 1930s is considered the decade when upper-middle to upper-class Black people began moving to Jefferson Park in significant numbers.
 This trend only accelerated after racial covenants were banned in 1948.
 The post-WWII years also saw many Creole families moving to Jefferson Park and the area was given the nickname "Little New Orleans."
 Among its many claims to fame, Jefferson Park would become the home of the first Fatburger, of Academy Award-winning actress Hattie McDaniel, and of the Mills Brothers.

 Long after their move, the Cokers continued to own land in the Huntington Beach area.
 Rather than “farmer” or “rancher,” George Coker now listed his occupation as “real estate.”
 They sold off several downtown Huntington Beach lots in 1925.
 And by the end of 1926 they had sold over 150 small pieces of the agricultural land in Section 26 (Wintersburg) that they’d purchased in 1905 through 1907.
 But they continued to hang onto part of their old ranch.